guilhermegscastro/Real-Estate-Financial-Modeling/README.md

 # The Cash Flow Tab

-The Cash Flow Tab is the engine of your model — it consolidates assumptions (schedule, sales, costs, financing) into monthly or quarterly cash flows and calculates key metrics like IRR, NPV, Cash Flow Waterfall, etc.
+The Cash Flow Tab is the engine of the model — it consolidates assumptions (schedule, sales, costs, financing) into monthly cash flows and calculates key metrics like IRR, NPV, Cash Flow Waterfall, etc.

 ### Timeline of the Project